ukanlei/frontendMentor/qr-code-component-main/README.md

 ## Overview

-_A Shout-out to all the feedbacks helping perfect my solution 🎉_
+_A Shout-out to all the feedbacks helping me perfect my solution 🎉_

 This is a solution to the [QR code component challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/qr-code-component-iux_sIO_H).
 In this solution: